apache/airflow/docs/apache-airflow/upgrading-to-2.rst

 Step 2: Upgrade to Airflow 1.10.14 (a.k.a our "bridge" release)
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-To minimize friction for users upgrading from Airflow 1.10 to Airflow 2.0 and beyond, a "bridge" release and final 1.10 version will be made available.
-Airflow 1.10.14 includes support for various critical features that make it easy for users to test DAGs and make sure they are as compatible with Airflow 2.0, so that the .
-We strongly recommend that all users upgrading to Airflow 2.0 first upgrade to Airflow 1.10.14 is straight forward.
+To minimize friction for users upgrading from Airflow 1.10 to Airflow 2.0 and beyond, Airflow 1.10.14 "a bridge release" has been created.
+This is intended to be the final 1.10 feature release.
+Airflow 1.10.14 includes support for various features that have been backported from Airflow 2.0 to make it easy for users to test their Airflow environment before upgrading to Airflow 2.0.

+We strongly recommend that all users upgrading to Airflow 2.0, first upgrade to Airflow 1.10.14 and test their Airflow deployment and only then upgrade to Airflow 2.0.
+After the Airflow 2.0 GA (General Availability) release, it is expected that all future Airflow development would be based on Airflow 2.0.
+The Airflow 1.10.x release tree will be supported for a limited time after the GA release of Airflow 2.0.

 Features in 1.10.14 include: